How to find out if someone is in custody in the Tarrant County Jail

 - Visit the Tarrant County Jail at 100 N Lamar St, Fort Worth, TX 76102

 - Check the Mansfield Law Enforcement Center, 1601 Heritage Parkway, Mansfield, Texas 76063

 What happens when you are booked into Tarrant County?

 Once you arrive at jail, you will be asked to identify yourself.
 Next, you will be questioned, fingerprinted, given an iris scan and photographed for jail records.
 Every person brought to the Tarrant County Jail is subject to an iris scan at the time of their booking.
-Your prints will also be run against a number of databases across the country to check for additional warrants or outstanding cases.
+Your prints could be run against a number of databases across the country to check for additional warrants or outstanding cases.

 Where will an inmate be housed in Tarrant County?

 You will either be booked in first at a city jail facility or you might be processed at a Tarrant County Jail facility.
 If you’re first brought to Tarrant County, you will be processed at the Tarrant County Correction Center downtown Fort Worth at 200 Taylor St. Fort Worth, Texas.
 However, after the booking process, you may be transferred to the Mansfield Jail or to one of the other four Tarrant County Jail System Facilities: Belknap Facility, Greenbay Facility, Cold Spring Unit, and Lon Evan Corrections Center.
 Where you housed will depend upon your criminal history, the type of charged for which you are booked in, your age, medical condition, and behavior while in custody.
 Once you are assigned to a facility, you will be assigned to a bed and provided basic hygiene items.